-- (a) receive advice from CCEAD on technical issues relating to an EAD; - (b) receive regular reports from CCEAD, including budgeted, committed and actual expenditure on an EADRP; - (c) have responsibility for the key decisions in an EADRP, including: - (i) the approval of an EADRP, which includes an indicative budget - (ii) the review of an EADRP where it believes the cost may exceed the Agreed Limit - (iii) the setting on an upper limit on expenditure from time to time, at a level less than the Agreed Limit, below which EADRP expenditure may be committed without reference to NMG - (iv) the determination of whether a party has acted appropriately in the matter of reporting of an EAD - (v) a determination that an EAD has been eradicated or contained - (vi) a determination that an EAD is not capable of eradication or containment by means of an EADRP - (vii) the consideration of efficiency assessment reports and the financial audit report - (d) report as necessary to AGMIN in regard to an EADRP.
+- a. receive advice from CCEAD on technical issues relating to an EAD; - b. receive regular reports from CCEAD, including budgeted, committed and actual expenditure on an EADRP; - c. have responsibility for the key decisions in an EADRP, including: - i. the approval of an EADRP, which includes an indicative budget - ii. the review of an EADRP where it believes the cost may exceed the Agreed Limit - iii. the setting on an Upper Limit on expenditure from time to time, at a level less than the Agreed Limit, below which EADRP expenditure may be committed without reference to NMG - iv. the determination of whether a Party has acted appropriately in the matter of reporting of an EAD - v. a determination that an EAD has been eradicated or contained - vi. a determination that an EAD is not capable of eradication or containment by means of an EADRP - vii. determine (on advice from the CCEAD) that an emergency response should enter a Transition to Management Phase and approval of amendments to the EADRP to incorporate the Transition to Management Phase; - viii. the consideration of efficiency assessment reports and the financial audit report - d. report as necessary to AGMIN in regard to an EADRP.